fabri1983/refactor-example/README.md

   - Delay object creation if you don't need them.
   - Static factory method and builder design patterns.
   - Dependency Injection (for example a Connection object).
   - Close statements after use to release resources.
+Use *try with resources* idiom.
+  - PreparedStatement allows to pre compile the target sql query to avoid SQL injection.

 - JUnit tests runs both versions of the program.
   - Using Maven Surefire plugin with default group `AllLoggersCategoryTest` runs all tests.
 See next section.